oracle-devrel/devo.tutorials/way-to-go-on-oci/way-to-go-on-oci-article3.md

 Name of Root Compartment: <name of your OCI tenancy>
 ```

-Even though the result is not especially remarkable, the fact that there is output is proof that the Go SDK for OCI is working - and is ready to leveraged for more lofty activities.
+Even though the result is not especially remarkable, the fact that there is output is proof that the Go SDK for OCI is working and is ready to leveraged for more lofty activities.

 Note that the code completely ignores the errors that can occur.
 If you run into errors, replace the underscores with a variable to capture the error and handle that error.

 #### Go Application Creating and Retrieving Objects in and from OCI Object Storage Service

 The OCI Object Storage Service cheap and persistent storage for different types of data.
-Objects - large and small - can programmatically be stored on this service to be retained for short or long periods of time and to be accessed programmatically or through direct URLs.
+Objects, large and small, can programmatically be stored on this service to be retained for short or long periods of time and to be accessed programmatically or through direct URLs.
 Object Storage provides versioning, different retention rules, encryption of any stored data, object lifecycle management and automated time based removal and different storage tiers.

 Objects on Object Storage Service are organized in *buckets*.
 A bucket is a logical container of objects that lives in a specific compartment.
 Some operations can be performed on [all objects in] buckets.